 Now imagine that you’re in your own neighborhood, mimicking the motion of cross-country skiing by using poles to push yourself as you walk along a trail or sidewalk.
 That’s called Nordic walking.
 It was originally designed as a summer training routine for cross-country skiers.
 Now Nordic walking is catching on in the United States as an exercise regimen, especially among older adults.

 Cardiologist Aaron Baggish is all for it.
-He just returned from a year of work and study in Switzerland, where he says Nordic walking is a common pastime among older adults.
+He spent a year of work and study in Switzerland, where he says Nordic walking is a common pastime among older adults.
 "You go to the train station on Saturdays and there are droves of people over 70 waiting to go up to the mountains to walk with Nordic poles," says Dr. Baggish, director of the Cardiovascular Performance Program at Harvard-affiliated Massachusetts General Hospital.

 Nordic walking combines cardiovascular exercise with a vigorous muscle workout for your shoulders, arms, core, and legs.
 "When you walk without poles, you activate muscles below the waist.
 When you add Nordic poles, you activate all of the muscles of the upper body as well," Dr. Baggish explains.
 "You’re engaging 80% to 90% of your muscles, as opposed to 50%, providing a substantial calorie-burning benefit."

 Lots of evidence confirms that Nordic walking burns more calories than regular walking-estimates range from an increase of 18% to 67% more.